-- a) Each provincial competition shall be an eight team spiel with each zone having one entry in each of the three categories. - b) All games will be eight ends duration.
-If tied at the completion of eight ends, an extra end or ends shall be played. - c) Competition in each event shall be two section round robins.
+iii.
+Competition in each event shall be two section round robins.
 At the completion of the round robin, the first place team from each pool will play the second place team from the opposite pool.
 The winners play to determine the gold and silver medal winners, and the losing teams play to determine the bronze medal winner.

-2. Hammer
+B. Hammer